Boluwatife-Daramola/datapractice/README.md

 Practical hands-on

-This repository is a summary result of a current project
+This projects explains my hands-on learning as a data analyst